ShahinSHH/CT-CAPS/README.md

 CT-CAPS is a Capsule Network-based feature extractor developed to detect specific characteristics of CT slices, followed by a Max Pooling Layer to convert slice-level feature maps into patientlevel ones.
 Finally, a stack of fully connected layers are added to make the final decision.
 The CT-CAPS is trained on a dataset of CT slices labeled by three experienced radiologists to determine slices demonstrating infection and slices without an evidence of infection.
 CT-CAPS framework benefits from a fast and timely labeling process, which is highly valuable when we are facing an early emergence of a new type of data.

 CT-CAPS utilizes segmented lung areas as the input of the model instead of the original CT scans.
 In  order to extract lung areas from the original CT images, a recently developed <a href="https://github.com/JoHof/lungmask"> U-Net based segmentation model</a> is used to preprocess the data.
 Besides segmenting the lung regions, all images are normalized between 0 and 1, and resized from the original size of [512,512] to [256,256] as the preprocessing step.
+<b>The detailed COVID-Facts's structure and methodology is explained in detail at</b> https://arxiv.org/abs/2010.16043 .
 <img src="https://github.com/ShahinSHH/CT-CAPS/blob/main/Figures/pipeline.png"/>

 <h3>Note : Please don’t use CT-CAPS as the self-diagnostic model without performing a clinical study and consulting with a medical specialist.</h3>